-Pia Larsen is an artist based in Sydney who works with printmedia, paper, photography, text and metal.
-Her practice encompasses images, small-scale sculpture and installation environments.
-Her work draws from an interest in people, place and language in projects that engage with history, cultural practice and geo-politics.
+Pia Larsen is a Sydney based artist whose work draws from an interest in people, place and language in projects that engage with history, culture and geo-politics.
+Her practice encompasses printmedia, text, metal and photography in images, sculpture and installation environments.

 In April 2017 she staged an installation work to coincide with ANZAC Day at SLOT window gallery near Redfern, titled, ‘Their Loss is Our Loss’.
-The work pays homage to Indigenous people and their culture in Australia’s recent white history and their presence as the first Australians long before the British arrived.
-The project was supported by the Eckersley’s Art & Craft Prize, through the NSW Artist’s Grant program, NAVA/Arts NSW.
+The work pays homage to Indigenous people and their culture in Australia’s recent white history.
+The project was awarded the Eckersley’s Art & Craft Prize, through the NSW Artist’s Grant program, NAVA/Arts NSW.